bakiwebdev/panda-steeze-/README.md

 We welcome contributions to our project!
 If you'd like to contribute, please fork this repository and submit a pull request with your changes.
 License

-This project is licensed under the MIT License.
+This project is extended from [wefootware](https://github.com/mudzikalfahri/wefootwear-store) and licensed under the MIT License.